histeward/histeward/README.md

 most of
 my life was dedicated towards exercise and health.

-Nowadays I enjoy building things.
+Nowadays I enjoy building things again.

+Status quo:

+I like Sveltekit if it comes to JS frameworks.
+Now I prefer using Golang and the echo framework.
+Recently I discovered Templ which is a great templating system in golang with great tooling.

 <hr>